soft9000/RssIO/README.md

 Most of us abandoning the social medias the moment our own governments decided to turn our very own posts against us… but who’s community were our friends, anyway?

-So this project is a way to share, serve, and protect our content from marauding 'haters.
+So this project is a way to share, serve, and protect our content.
+RssNexus is the easiest path for the 'share' and the 'serve.'

+Protecting our 'stuff from marauding 'haters is where we've cobbled together a very simple special sauce.
 The NexusProject Module is  all about that.

 # Operations